 Here we look at some of the most common errors people make, to steer you clear of losing your investments.

-Perhaps the largest mistake that new offshore investors make is panicking.
+Perhaps the largest mistake that new offshore investors make when investing offshore is panicking.
 In their emotional state they open an offshore bank account and start moving money overseas, but this is a mistake.

 Bank accounts, particularly in Europe, often pay less than 1% interest and any money that is sitting in one is certainly not even keeping up with South African inflation.
 As with local investments offshore investors should be looking to craft a diverse portfolio that includes quality global equities to ensure they aren’t just throwing money away.

-Before leaping into an offshore investment, it’s important to have a clear picture of the currencies, returns, fees and taxes associated with the different options, and the respective risks that might need to be managed from the outset.
+Before leaping into investing offshore, it’s important to have a clear picture of the currencies, returns, fees and taxes associated with the different options, and the respective risks that might need to be managed from the outset.

 In many jurisdictions fees can end up being a significant player in the profitability of the investment, to the point where they may result in an ongoing shrinkage of offshore assets.
 This is particularly true if an investment is held in the name of a company, trust or pension, where director or trustee fees will usually be charged on top of the advisory fees.